gHajnal/Weather/README.md

 In order to run the app locally, you are expected to generate your own API key.

-Register at https://openweathermap.org/ for free, and genereate your key.
+Register at https://openweathermap.org/ for free, and generate your key.

 API key must be placed in /.env file, under the key name of REACT_APP_API_KEY.